When Can You See Heartbeat on Ultrasound

 This scan is also known as the dating scan, as it is used to accurately determine your baby’s gestational age.

-So, if you have not been offered an early pregnancy ultrasound, or if you have not booked a private scan, between 11 and 14 weeks pregnant is when you will first see (and likely hear!) your baby’s heartbeat.
+So, if you have not been offered an early pregnancy ultrasound, or if you have not booked a private scan, between 11 and 14 weeks pregnant is when you will first see your baby’s heartbeat.